portfolioplus/pytickersymbols/README.md

 ## quick start

-Get all countries, indices and industries as follow:
+Get all countries, indices and industries as follows:

 ```python
 from pytickersymbols import PyTickerSymbols